nikaplunov/nikaplunov/README.md

 ## Hi there 👋

 # 💫 About Me:
 I’m currently working on completing my Economics degree at UC Irvine while expanding my skills in Data Analytics, Python, SQL, R, and STATA.
-And have a hands-on experience in Data Analytics.
+I have a hands-on experience in Data Analytics.
 I'm eager to collaborate on projects that combine creative storytelling and data-driven analysis, especially in entertainment, consulting, or finance sectors.
-Always open to gaining more hands-on experience in real-world data analytics projects, internships, or research collaborations.
+Always open to gaining even more hands-on experience in real-world data analytics projects, internships, or research collaborations.

 ## 🌐 Socials: